prioritizr/oppr/cran-comments.md

 Dear CRAN maintainers,

 Thank you very much for reviewing this submission.
 This submission aims to address the warnings and errors raised by CRAN's checks.
-It also contains updates to ensure compatibility with the current and upcomming version of the Matrix package.
+It also contains updates to ensure compatibility with the current and upcoming versions of the Matrix package.

 Cheers,